 Commercial business includes, but is not limited to, the sale of produce grown in the garden plot.

-Being respectful of all people at the community gardens allows for the gardens to become the safe and shared space that they were intended to be.
+Being respectful of all people at the community gardens allows for the gardens to be safe and shared space.

 We hope that every community gardener is proud of the community garden sites and will maintain them in a way that reflects this.
 Maintenance of these community spaces is a shared responsibility of all of the community gardeners at each garden.

 Garden tools are provided for gardeners to use at the garden sites and must be kept in the locked sheds.
-If you can’t remember the code for the tool shed and need to return a tool, please contact the community garden program coordinator to request the access code.
+If you can’t remember the code for the tool shed and need to return a tool, please contact the Urban Agriculture program coordinator to request the access code.

 Please park in designated parking areas outside of the community gardens.
 If needed, wheelbarrows are available at the garden sites to carry heavy materials into the gardens.